nicksebasco/Raindrops/README.md

 1. Incorporate non trivial mental calculations such as basic derivatives, integration, 2x2 systems of equations, .. etc.
 2. Generate multiple raindrops at at time.
 3. Clean up css with less.
-I briefly cleaned up the js code; however, this was literally one of my first projects I created when learning js/html/css, so the code could definitely use more abstraction, better commenting, etc.
+I briefly cleaned up the js code; however, this was literally one of the first projects I created when learning js/html/css, so the code could definitely use more abstraction, better commenting, etc.
 4. Create levels corresponding to difficulty and calculation type.
 5. Make levels get progressively harder.